 Many spend most of their working life counting down to their retirement.
 Others enjoy their work so much they don't retire... ever.
-In fact, some of the world's oldest employees are working very "normal" jobs in their 70s, 80s, 90s and even 100s.
+In fact, some of the world's oldest staff are working very "normal" jobs in their 70s, 80s, 90s and even 100s.

 For some this is because they need to top up their pension, but for others it's simply a case of continuing to enjoy their work and valuing the interaction with other people that work brings.
 This is supported by research which has found that there are health benefits for those who choose to continue working rather than retire.

-The world's oldest fast-food employee
+The world's oldest fast-food staff member

 At 92 years old, Sara Dappen is considered one of the USA's oldest employees at one of the most American companies; McDonald's.
 Responsible for tidying away people's burger wrappers and cleaning tables, Ms Dappen says her favourite part of her job is talking with customers.
-Read what her manager thinks about her oldest employee here
+Read what her manager thinks about her oldest staff member here

 The world's oldest barmaid